mastodon/documentation/content/en/api/guidelines.md

 ### Mentions, hashtags, and custom emoji {#tags}

 Mentions and hashtags are `<a>` tags.
-Custom emoji remain in their plain text shortcode form.
+Custom emojis remain in their plain text shortcode form.
 To give those entities their semantic meaning and add special handling, such as opening a mentioned profile within your app instead of as a web page, metadata is included with the [Status]({{< relref "entities/Status" >}}), which can be matched to a particular tag.

 {{< page-relref ref="entities/Status" caption="Status entity" >}}